FE571 Quantitative Hedge Fund Strategies

 Grading Procedures

-Midterm Exam (30%): There will be one examination covering the core materials of the course.
-The exam is closed-book and must be completed independently.
-Students are not allowed to work or discuss with other students during exams.
-The use of a calculator is permitted.
+Midterm Exam (30%): There will be one examination covering the core material of the course.
+The exam is open-book (online) and must be completed independently.

-Course Project (30%): This course features a multi-week project that requires students to design and implement a trading strategy based on course materials and discussion.
-The team shall be no more than 2 students per group.
-At the end of the course, there will be an investment competition with specific financial objectives that the project work will be tested and evaluated under real trading environments.
-The course project constitutes 30% of the course grade, which is further assessed based on the delivery of the strategy presentation (50%), and performance in the investment competition (50%).
+Course Project (40%): This course features a multi-week project that requires students to design and implement an investment strategy based on course material and discussion.
+Teams should be no more than 4 students per group.
+The course project is assessed on the thoroughness of the strategy (50%) and delivery of the presentation (50%).

 Lecture Outline